ekg/json2bytes/README.md

 # json2bytes

 A command-line utility that extracts string values from JSON data that meet a specified minimum length requirement.
+Commonly used with `-f text` to extract only 'text' fields from JSON objects.

 ## Features

 - Extract all string values from JSON files or stdin
-- Filter strings by minimum length
+- Filter strings by minimum length (default: 0)
+- Filter by specific field names (e.g., `-f text`)
 - Process JSON streams (newline-delimited JSON)
+- Configurable record separator (default: ASCII record separator `\x1e`)
+- Support for multiple input files
 - Simple command-line interface

 ## Installation